al-liu/WebViewJsBridge-iOS/README.md

 [Chinese-Document 中文文档](./README-CH.md)

 It is cross-platform supports iOS, Android, JavaScript and easy to use.
 It is non-intrusive to WebView.
-Support the use of classes to manage apis, each implementation class corresponds to a unique namespace, such as ui.alert, ui is a namespace, and alert is an implementation method.
+Support the use of classes to manage apis, each implementation class corresponds to a unique namespace, such as ui.alert, ui is a namespace, and alert is an implementation method.In version 1.1.0, H5 may not introduce the hcJsBridge.js file.

 Refer to the following diagram: